 - Some free radicals are also beneficial.
 For example, in our immune system, oxygen free radicals are used to destroy bacteria and other harmful organisms.

 Who proposed their role in Aging Process?

-In 1956, Denham Harman of University of Nebraska came up with his “free radical theory of aging”, he proposed that aging results from tissue damage caused by free radicals, but was failed to generate significant interest.
-Then, in 1969, Joe McCord and Irwin Fridovich of duke University discovered an enzyme, Superoxide Dismutase (SOD) whose sole function was the destruction of the superoxide radical (O2–).
-This discovery supported and complimented the theory that if the body has a mechanism exclusively for the destruction of free radicals then they might be harmful to our body systems.
+In 1956, Denham Harman of University of Nebraska came up with his “free radical theory of aging”, he proposed that aging results from tissue damage caused by free radicals but was failed to generate significant interest.
+Then, in 1969, Joe McCord and Irwin Fridovich of Duke University discovered an enzyme, Superoxide Dismutase (SOD) whose sole function was the destruction of the superoxide radical (O2–).
+This discovery supported and complemented the theory that if the body has a mechanism exclusively for the destruction of free radicals then they might be harmful to our body systems.